roma-glushko/genart-prompts/objects.md

 - a frieze
 - a roundel
 - a spire
-- a tower
 - a truss
 - a turret
-- a veranda
 - dust
-- a car
 - a convertible
 - a coupe
 - a dragster